Westpac vs DF Markets, Updated for 2026

 How Many Clients Do Westpac and DF Markets Have?

-Both Westpac and DF Markets are well known and trusted.
-It is really important to work with an online broker you can trust and one of the most simple ways of establishing this is by knowing how many customers they already work with.
+Both Westpac and DF Markets are well established with their client base.
+It is really important to work with a broker that is reputable and one of the most simple ways of understanding this is by knowing how many clients they already work with.

-Below you will find details of how many clients Westpac and DF Markets are working with
+Below you will find details of how many users Westpac and DF Markets have

 |